exasol/transformers-extension/doc/user_guide/user_guide.md

 ## Common UDF Parameters

-Many UDFs are using a set of common parameters which are described in this section.
+Many UDFs use a set of common parameters:

 * `device_id`: To run on a GPU, specify the valid cuda device ID.
-Value `NULL` means use the CPU instead.
+Value `NULL` means to use the CPU instead.
 * `bucketfs_conn`: The BucketFS connection name.
 * `sub_dir`: The directory where the model is stored in the BucketFS.
 * `model_name`: The name of the model to use for prediction.
-You can find the details of the models on the [huggingface models page](https://huggingface.co/models).
+You can find the details of the models on the [Hugging Face models page](https://huggingface.co/models).

 ## Store Models in BucketFS

-Before you can use pre-trained models, the models must be stored in the BucketFS, which can be by one of the following two options:
+Before you can use pre-trained models, the models must be stored in the BucketFS, which can done with one of the these two options:
 * O1) The [Model Downloader UDF](#model-downloader-udf) downloads a Hugging Face transformers model directly into the Exasol Database.
-* O2) The [Model Uploader Script](#model-uploader-script) uploads a model to the Database, requiring the model to be downloaded to your local file system in advance.
+* O2) The [Model Uploader Script](#model-uploader-script) uploads a model to the database, requiring the model to be downloaded to your local file system in advance.

-O2 is required in case you don't want to connect your Exasol Database directly to the internet.
-Otherwise O1 is the simpler option.
+O2 is required in case you do not want to connect your Exasol Database directly to the internet.
+Otherwise, O1 is the simpler option.

 Note that the extension currently only supports the `PyTorch` framework.
 Please make sure that the selected models are in the `Pytorch` model library section.

 ### Model Downloader UDF

-Using the `TE_MODEL_DOWNLOADER_UDF` below, you can download the desired model from the huggingface hub and upload it to BucketFS.
+Using the `TE_MODEL_DOWNLOADER_UDF` below, you can download the desired model from the Hugging Face hub and upload it to the BucketFS.

-This requires the Exasol Database to have internet access, since the UDF will download the model from Hugging Face to the Database without saving it somewhere else intermittently.
+This requires the Exasol database to have internet access, since the UDF will download the model from Hugging Face to the database without saving it somewhere else intermittently.

 #### Name Server

-If you are using the Exasol DockerDB or an Exasol version 8 setup via [c4](https://docs.exasol.com/db/latest/administration/on-premise/admin_interface/c4.htm), this is not the case by default, and you need to specify a name server.
+If you are using the Exasol DockerDB or an Exasol version 8 setup via [c4](https://docs.exasol.com/db/latest/administration/on-premise/admin_interface/c4.htm), this is not set by default, and you need to specify a name server.
 For example, setting `nameserver = 8.8.8.8` will use Google's DNS.

-You will need to use [ConfD](https://docs.exasol.com/db/latest/confd/confd.htm) to do this, you can use the [general_settings](https://docs.exasol.com/db/latest/confd/jobs/general_settings.htm) command.
+You will need to use [ConfD](https://docs.exasol.com/db/latest/confd/confd.htm) to perform this setup.
+Specifically, you should use the [general_settings](https://docs.exasol.com/db/latest/confd/jobs/general_settings.htm) command.

-If you are using the [Integration Test Docker Environment](https://github.com/exasol/integration-test-docker-environment), you can just set the nameserver parameter like this: `--nameserver 8.8.8.8`.
+If you are using the [Integration Test Docker Environment](https://github.com/exasol/integration-test-docker-environment), you can set the name server by passing in: `--nameserver 8.8.8.8`.

 #### Running the UDF